-Design Approach and Principles The design approach for Hillsborough Square is to:
+Design Approach and Principles

+The design approach for Hillsborough Square is to:

-- - boundarv - well - install lighting around the square boundary on each side of the street (under ground wiring) - benches, waste receptacles, dog collection posts - markers to identify the square within the walking tour of the downtown and connect to the other Squares - walkways) - remove existing play equipment and replace with a play area that is non-obstrusive (may incorporate art) for ages up to 12 years. - re-establish a central focal point - incorporate historical references, art, interpretive, planting, story of the neighbourhood consistency of materials for walkways, plant species, defined edge,
+- ensure well maintained, well drained, quality lawn areas - inventory, assess, maintain the existing trees - replace and maintain the walkways - replace the perimeter curb to define the square boundary - continue to have an ongoing tree planting strategy that is a random mix of species derived from the original plant list deciduous tree garden, incorporate flower species from the list as well - tree planting opposite street side surrounding the park - install lighting around the square boundary on each side of the street (under ground wiring) - benches, waste receptacles, dog collection posts - provide infrastructure for water and power for neighbourhood/community programming - markers to identify the square within the walking tour of the downtown and connect to the other Squares - square identification at each corner (ex. granite name plate in the walkways) - remove existing play equipment and replace with a play area that is non-obstrusive (may incorporate art) for ages up to 12 years. - re-establish a central focal point - incorporate historical references, art, interpretive, planting, story of the neighbourhood - consistency of materials for walkways, plant species, defined edge, and ornaments such as benches.